jvalkeal/scdf-carvel-poc/README.md

 | scdf.deploy.mode         | enum(minikube,cloud)    | minikube       | To ease deployment to minikube using nodeport |
 | scdf.deploy.binder       | enum(rabbit,kafka)      | rabbit         | Binder type type to use with apps             |
 | scdf.database.type       | enum(mysql,postgres)    | mysql          | Database type to use                          |

+### Development
+Deploying this POC into your minikube or cloud environment depends of view things depending what you're actually doing.
+Packages and package repos needs a bit more dance around pushing _bundles_ into _OCI_ repose so you're probably going to have easier life just deploying things via `kapp` as `ytt` templates as once that works it's easier to translate needed things into exiting bundles.

 ### Testing
 As templating gets more complex with with a lot of different user level options